roman-milk/roman-milk.github.io/mom-submission.md

+===

- ****** Mom Submission ****** bysilkstockingslover© I could never refuse orders, flashing back again to college when my roommate Debra had me lick two of her friends to orgasm because she told me to.
+I could never refuse orders, flashing back again to college when my roommate Debra had me lick two of her friends to orgasm because she told me to.
 Obeying orders, making people happy, had always been my two greatest aphrodisiacs.
 My mind and body were already giving in, as my legs began to bend and my mind rationalized that I had done this many times before.

  "Good girl," she purred as I obeyed her command and once on my knees, fell onto all fours and crawled towards her.
 I didn't look up as I moved between her legs and to her surprisingly hairy cunt.